istio/old_pilot_repo/doc/testing.md

 All contributions to Istio Manager should supply tests that cover new features and/or bug fixes.
 We strive to improve and maintain quality of the code with up-to-date samples, good coverage of the code, and static analyzers to detect problems early.

+## Getting started

+Manager tests require access to a Kubernetes cluster (version 1.5.2 or higher).
+Please configure your `kubectl` to point to a development cluster (e.g. minikube) before building or invoking the tests and add a symbolic link to your repository pointing to Kubernetes cluster credentials:

+    ln -s ~/.kube/config platform/kube/

+To run the complete set of tests, use the following commands:

+    bazel test //...
+    bin/e2e.sh [-h docker.io/<username>]

+_Note1_: If you are running Bazel in a VM (e.g. in [Vagrant environment](build-vagrant.md)), copy the kube config file on the host to platform/kube instead of symlinking it, and change the paths to minikube certs.

+    cp ~/.kube/config platform/kube/
+    sed -i 's!/Users/<username>!/home/ubuntu!' platform/kube/config

+Also, copy the same file to `/home/ubuntu/.kube/config` in the VM, and make sure that the file is readable to user `ubuntu`.

+_Note2_: If you are using GKE, please make sure you are using static client certificates before fetching cluster credentials:

+    gcloud config set container/use_client_certificate True

 ## Code linters

 We require that Istio Manager code contributions pass all linters defined by [the check script](../bin/check.sh).